 3. Interchange fees

 While swiping your debit or credit card is generally free to you, a transaction or processing fee called interchange is typically generated.
-This fee is charged by your bank to the merchant's bank (the merchant being the store where you made the purchase) as a percentage of your transaction.
-The merchant's bank then deducts this fee and their own processing fee, from the cost of your purchase.
+Banks make money by charging this fee to the merchant's bank (the merchant being the store where you made the purchase) as a percentage of your transaction.
+The merchant's bank then deducts this fee and their own processing fee from the cost of your purchase.

 In the process, the banking parties involved earn money from fees that the coffee shop has to pay.
 This is why sometimes you'll see minimum purchase requirements in certain stores, as these fees can add up quickly.